-For purposes of illustration, for the nine-month period ended on August 31, 1996 (the "Illustrative Qualification Period"), the Weighted Total Compensation will be assumed to have been \$200,000,000.
-An Emerald level distributor who earned total commissions of \$40,000 (on average monthly commissions of \$4,444) during the Illustrative Qualification Period and who had previously earned commissions of \$1,000 during such distributor's base month would apply a weighting factor of 182% to such commissions (computed using the 82% Executive Distributor Level Weighting Factor for an Emerald level distributor plus a 100% Growth Weighting Factor based on the 344% increase in average commissions during the Illustrative Qualification Period over commissions earned during such distributor's base month), resulting in Weighted Individual Compensation of \$72,800.
-Such distributor's reallocation of Distributor Options at the end of the Illustrative Qualification Period would be equal to the quotient of his or her Weighted Individual Compensation (\$72,800) divided by the Weighted Total Compensation (\$200,000,000), multiplied by the total number of Distributor Options (1,605,000).
+ILLUSTRATIONS.
+For purposes of illustration, for the eight-month period ended on August 31, 1996 (the "Illustrative Qualification Period"), the Weighted Total Compensation (Y) will be assumed to have been \$200,000,000.
+An Emerald level distributor who was paid net commissions (C) of \$40,000 (or average monthly net commissions of \$5,000) during the Illustrative Qualification Period and who had previously been paid net commissions of \$1,000 during such distributor's Base Month would apply a weighting factor of 182% to such net commissions (computed using the 82% Executive Pin Level Weighting Factor (P) for an Emerald level distributor plus a 100% Business Growth Weighting Factor (G) based on the 400% increase in average net commissions during the Illustrative Qualification Period over net commissions paid during such distributor's Base Month), resulting in Weighted Individual Compensation (X) of \$72,800.
+Such distributor's allocation of Distributor Options at the end of the Illustrative Qualification Period would be equal to the quotient of his or her Weighted Individual Compensation (X = \$72,800) divided by the Weighted Total Compensation (Y = 200,000,000), multiplied by the total number of Distributor Options (S = 1,605,000).
 Such distributor would therefore be allocated 584 Distributor Options.